anshulshah96/CrowdBank/README.md

 Solution Abstract
 =====================

-The digitalisation of ownership proof in near future is inevitable and our system will leverage it as an government infrastructure.
-We propose a system of Peer to Peer loan backed by digital Mortgages.
-Our system is built on existing Ethereum currency ETH.
+Our system leverages digital ownership management and proposes a system of Peer to Peer loan backed by digital Mortgages.
+CrowdBank - built on Ethereum is a web platform that connects lenders to borrowers.
+A person in need of money can create a loan request setting one of his assets as mortgage.
+The lenders can see the existing loan requests, verify the mortgage and based on his own risk assessment, propose the amount and a rate of interest.
+The borrower can choose from among the various proposals received and select a subset of them suiting his needs.
+On completion of the money requirement, the borrower can chose to repay the loan and clear his mortgage.

 Major benefits of using this decentralised system:
 1. No transaction limit.
 2. Individual's freedom to choose the risk associated.
+3. Lenders will gain full interest without any broker's cuts.
-3. Reduction of Total Risk: Losses/Gains are randomly distributed and does not depend on one singular decisions.
+4. Reduction of Total Risk: Losses/Gains are randomly distributed and does not depend on one singular decisions taken by bank.
-4. Open verifiability of the history associated (successful/failed loans) with a borrowers's account.
+5. Open verifiability of the history associated (successful/failed loans) with a borrowers's account.

 System Architecture
 ===========================